TwilioDevEd/twiml-generator/README.md

 - `<Response>` and `</Response>` tags must be present.
 - Use `example.com` domains for any sample URLs.
 - :warning: Unfortunately, the Helper Libraries don't do any sort of enforcement around required or associated attributes.
-You will only be made aware once Twilio executes the TwiML on a live call.
+You will only be made aware of errors once Twilio executes the TwiML on a live call.
 Therefore:
   - Make sure that you are including any required attributes and/or a body if necessary.
   - If any attribute implies the use of another attribute, make sure to include it in the example.
 E.g. You wouldn't/shouldn't use `statusCallbackEvent` without also using the `statusCallback` attribute.
   - Don't force errors onto our customers.
 Not sure if the TwiML actually works?
 Hook up a Twilio Phone Number to a TwiML Bin and test it out yourself.